jessecusack/academic-kickstart/content/project/SPAMEX/index.md

 slides: ""
 ---

-An extensive field campaign to study mixing within the Samoan Passage.
+An extensive field campaign was conducted to study the flow and mixing within the Samoan Passage.